mustaphathe3rd/rabbitholetracker/README.md

 * **Voice Commands (Multimodal):** Use your voice to generate weekly or session reports.
 * **PDF Export:** Export your AI-generated session reports as a clean, print-friendly PDF.
 * **Light & Fun "Bunny" Theme:** A custom white, pink, and purple color palette for a unique and friendly feel.
+* 🌐 **Internationalization (i18n):** The entire extension, including the UI and the AI-generated insights, automatically adapts to the user's browser language (supports English, Spanish, and Portuguese).

 ---